 Are you ready for some football?
 Which team are you cheering on – or are you just tuning in for the commercials?
 Either way, enjoy some food and friends!

-If you are still looking for some inspiration or last minute menus check out this round up of finger licking game day food:
+If you are still looking for some inspiration or last minute menus, check out this round up of finger licking game day recipes:

 Chive and Cheese Beer Bread